Averykev/Real_Estate_Predictor/README.md

 It also showcases several important visualizations using Tableau, which pulls in data from AWS S3.

-The entire project then uses the Zappa library to be hosted using AWS Lamda.
+The entire project then uses the Zappa library to be hosted using AWS Lambda.